 I'm a computational neuroscientist, so I investigate brain function with modelling and analysis methods, ranging from the simulation of intracellular physiology to analyses of whole-brain neuroimaging data.
 The main focus of my research is the neural basis of cognition, so I investigate phenomena like decision making, executive control, learning and working memory.
-I work closely with experimentalists using a wide range of techniques, including in vitro and behavioural electrophysiology, behavioural psychology and neuromaging methods (fMRI, EEG).
+I work closely with experimentalists using a wide range of techniques, including in vitro and behavioural electrophysiology, behavioural psychology and neuromaging methods (fMRI, EEG, MEG).
 I record data myself from time to time.

 Computational models explain and predict data.
 If they don't do these things, they can reasonably be described as useless (seriously).
 It's all about the data.
 The great David Marr referred to three levels of analysis for modelling brain function, but I believe two levels are sufficient - abstract models characterise the computations underlying brain function and neural models address the implementation of those computations in brain circuitry.
 Analytic methods can be used to relate these models to one another, allowing us to investigate the relationships between data recorded with different methods, from different subject groups, and from different species.
 Perhaps that makes me a neo-Marrist (?) .